danieljmg/QualityVariabilityModel/README.md

 This data-set contains:

-1. /Models: The 4 SPLs in different formats: .txt and .js for HADAS/Clafer, .uvl for UVLS/Z3 and .cql for QVM/CQL IDE.
+1. /Models: The 4 SPLs in 3 different formats; .txt and .js for HADAS/Clafer, .uvl for UVLS/Z3 and .cql for QVM/CQL IDE alongside the code for the 5 quality aware reasoning operations SATISFY, COUNT, FILTER, RANDOM and BOUND.
-2. /QAsCSVs: The corresponding valued variant-wise Quality Attributes for the: a) complete solution space in 4 large CSVs, and b) random sampled solution space in another 4 CSVs.
+2. /QAsCSVs: The corresponding valued variant-wise Quality Attributes for the a) complete solution space in 4 large CSVs; and b) random sampled solution space in another 4 CSVs.
 3. A Microsoft Excel file with the scalability results, comparisson, and statistic analyses for non-linear regression approximation functions.